Organization of a Connecticut Credit Union

 When the completed application is submitted to the Department of Banking, a review will be conducted.
 Within thirty days from the date when the application is complete, the Commissioner will furnish to the incorporators a written notice of the determination as to whether:

 - The proposed field of membership is favorable to success;

 - The certificate of organization meets all requirements;

 If the application is approved, the incorporators will hold an organizational meeting within a reasonable time period.
 During this meeting, directors will be elected and the bylaws will be adopted.

 The organization of a credit union requires time, planning and effort on the part of the incorporators.
 Officials of the Department of Banking are always available during this process to answer questions or to assist in preparing required documents.
-Do not hesitate to contact Mary Ellen O'Neill, Director, Financial Institutions Division, at (860) 240-8185.
+Contact key personnel of the Financial Institutions Division.